Coastal circulation on-demand forecast

 Note: Users can at any time request a new password, in case they have forgotten it, by clicking on the “Forgot my password” link and providing their user email.

-After login in for the first time, the user is prompted with the Terms and Conditions acceptance.
+After login in for the first time, the user is prompted to accept the Terms and Conditions.
 This acceptance is necessary to be able to use the service.

 After accepting these terms, the user is ready to start deploying forecasts and is automatically taken to the Configuration Assistant.